atcgnu/rdresearch/README.md

 # rdresearch
-rdresearch, a pipeline for `rare disease` research created by `Yulan Chen`
+rdresearch, a pipeline for `rare disease` research